Trait bonsaidb::core::connection::LowLevelConnection

 ) -> Result<u64, Error>

-Counts the number of documents within the range of ids
+Counts the number of documents within the range of ids from the named

 This is a lower-level API.
 For better ergonomics, consider using one of: